A New Era in Software Security: Towards Self-Healing Software via Large Language Models and Formal Verification: Background: Formal Verification Meets Large Language Models

-Bounded Model Checking (BMC) and Large Language Models (LLMs) are complementary techniques used in software engineering and artificial intelligence, respectively, and they are not directly connected.
+BMC and LLMs are complementary techniques used in software engineering and artificial intelligence, respectively, and they are not directly connected.
 Given the current knowledge of automated reasoning and software verification, both methods have yet to be used to solve similar problems, such as software bug detection and debugging.
 Here, we use BMC to verify programs and provide diagnostic counterexamples via text to LLM.
 In contrast, LLM is used to understand the textual trace that leads to the program bug and thus tentatively produce code to fix the identified vulnerability.